 The type of steel used in the manufacturing process of the knife’s blade shows how sharp and how durable the cutlery piece is.
-European style knives are made with fairly similar types of steel, so there’s no variety in their construction.
-At the opposite side of the spectrum sits the Japanese cutlery that is made with various alloys and steels, thus boasting more options when it comes to the finish and the use of the knife.
+European style knives are made of fairly similar types of steel, so there’s no variety in their construction.
+At the opposite side of the spectrum sits the Japanese cutlery that is made of various alloys and steels, thus boasting more options when it comes to the finish and the use of the knife.

 Unlike European cutlery, Japanese cutlery can be sharpened to a very fine angle at the edge.
 This is possible due to the hard steel that is used in the manufacturing of the knife’s blade, a steel that doesn’t break easily.
-Due to the fact that the blade can be sharpened to a fine angle, you will be capable of using the knife when slicing and cutting through all types of foods, less pressure being required to perform these cooking tasks.
+Due to the fact that the blade can be sharpened to a fine angle, you will be capable of using the knife when slicing and cutting through all types of foods, less pressure is required to perform these cooking tasks.

 European style knives tend to be heavy and thick, featuring a robust blade that has a larger angle at the cutting edge.
 This design makes the knives perfect for cutting through tough foods, but disastrous options when it comes to more delicate tasks such as cutting thin slices.
 On the other hand, Japanese style knives are a lot lighter and they feature thinner blades, thus being perfect for delicate tasks like slicing and dicing fruits and vegetables.
 Also, this light and aesthetically pleasing design make the knives easier to handle, ensuring that the user won’t get tired too quick when cooking.